Teradata ALTER TABLE

 Teradata ALTER Table versus INSERT INTO

-Changing the structure of a Teradata table can require a lot of resources for large tables.
-In principle, two methods are available.
-We can modify the DDL using a Teradata ALTER TABLE or create an empty table with the desired DDL statement and copy the data using the Teradata INSERT INTO statement.
-Both methods have their advantages and disadvantages.
+Altering the structure of a substantial Teradata table can consume significant resources.
+Essentially, there are two approaches: altering the DDL through Teradata ALTER TABLE or generating an empty table with the desired DDL statement and transferring data via the Teradata INSERT INTO statement.
+Each method carries its own set of pros and cons.

-Below we can see a table showing the results (logical and phyiscal I/Os):
+Below we can see a table showing the results (logical and physical I/Os):

 Logical I/OsPhysical I/Os